Stock Market Crash: ₹14 Lakh Crore Wiped Out on Black Monday

 The biggest trigger was the ongoing US-Iran conflict, which has effectively shut down the Strait of Hormuz — a narrow waterway through which 20% of the world's oil passes.

-With this critical supply route blocked, crude oil prices have surged to $119.5 per barrel — up nearly 20% since the conflict began on February 27.
+With this critical supply route blocked, crude oil has surged to $113 per barrel (and touched $119.5 intraday on March 13) — up nearly 20% since the conflict began on February 27.
 This oil shock is already hitting consumers directly through fuel surcharges on flights.

 Why does this matter for India?
 Because India imports over 85% of its crude oil.
 When oil prices go up, everything from petrol to cooking gas to manufacturing costs goes up.
 This squeezes company profits and makes investors nervous.